wizardoutofwater/front-end-project/README.md

 * [Next Steps](#next-steps)

 ## General info
-This project is a cocktail website that enables users to look up drinks by name or ingredient.
+This project is a cocktail website that enables users to look up drinks ingredient and display the recipe.

 ## Team members
-Mike McDonald
+Mike McDonald - github.com/wizardoutofwater
-Zuri Espinoza
+Zuri Espinoza - github.com/zuri-espinoza

 ## Technologies
 Project is created with: